google/starlark-go/doc/spec.md

   print(name, coins[name])	# prints "quarter 25", "dime 10", ...
 ```

-Like all mutable values in Skylark, a dictionary can be frozen, and
+Like all mutable values in Starlark, a dictionary can be frozen, and
 once frozen, all subsequent operations that attempt to update it will
 fail.